rotdrop/hello-world-linux-kernel-module/README.md

 where `X.Y.Z` is the desired kernel version.
 For this to work it is necessary that `/lib/modules/X.Y.Z/` exists and contains the installed kernel modules and symlinks to the configured kernel source.

 ## Usage
-Use `insmod` as mentioned in [mak-/SimplestLKM](https://github.com/maK-/SimplestLKM.git/README.md), or after installing issue
+Use `insmod` as mentioned in [mak-/SimplestLKM](https://github.com/maK-/SimplestLKM.git/README.md), or after installing run
 ``` shell
 modprobe hello
 ```